 Cool Moose Cafe: Cool Moose Cafe is a neighborhood restaurant that serves a fantastic menu.
 Located in the Kings Street area of Riverside, this restaurant offers a laid-back New England charm that makes it “cooler” than most.
 This is a great restaurant to go with the family or catch up with some friends.
 They begin serving breakfast at 8am, Wednesday through Sunday.

 Estrella Cocina: Enjoy Sunday brunch starting at 11am at this rooftop kitchen and bar boasting coastal Mexican cuisine with a Southern Baja flair.

 The Fox Restaurant: This classic diner is popular for good reason — with a vintage feel and classic breakfast dishes, it’s a go-to breakfast spot for Jax locals.
 Open daily from 7am to 2:30pm.

 Orsay: This Avondale gem is a favorite among brunching locals in Jacksonville, with or without kids.
 Without kids, it is easier to enjoy a delicious cocktail (duh!) and the fresh killer omelets.
 You can’t go there without eating the Wild Local Shrimp and Anson Mills Grits.
-They are so amazing that my mouth is watering just thinking about them.
+They are so amazing that our mouths are watering just thinking about them.
 Brunch begins at 11am on Saturdays and Sundays.
-Believe me, it is worth the later start.
+Take our word for it, it is worth the later start.

 Prospect Five Points: Prospect prides itself on its delicious, chef-inspired dishes (such as the breakfast flatbread and lemon avocado fried egg toast) and creative drinks.
 Enjoy brunch Friday–Sunday, 11am–2pm.